CIBC-Internal/python/Doc/library/stdtypes.rst

             bytearray.rpartition(sep)

-   Split the sequence at the last occurrence of *sep*, and return a 3-tuple containing the part before the separator, the separator, and the part after the separator.
-If the separator is not found, return a 3-tuple containing a copy of the original sequence, followed by two empty bytes or bytearray objects.
+   Split the sequence at the last occurrence of *sep*, and return a 3-tuple containing the part before the separator, the separator itself or its bytearray copy, and the part after the separator.
+   If the separator is not found, return a 3-tuple containing two empty bytes or bytearray objects, followed by a copy of the original sequence.

    The separator to search for may be any :term:`bytes-like object`.